 Box 200 405 30 Göteborg

 Tel.
 031-786 00 00

-In July 2015 I will join the Department of Philosophy, Linguistics and Theory of Science" at Gothenburg University.
+In July 2015 I joined the Department of Philosophy, Linguistics and Theory of Science" at Gothenburg University, where I am Director of the Gothenburg Responsibility Project (GRP).
 I will be based at Gothenburg half-time for the following ten year period (2015-2024).

 My appointment at Gothenburg has been made possible thanks to a major grant from the Swedish Research Council for the international recruitment of leading researchers.
 The Swedish Research Council's recent announcement concerning this grant can be found HERE.

-My University of Gothenburg web site is HERE.
+My personal web site at the University of Gothenburg is HERE.

 For further information see my "Curriculum Vitae" below (tab at bottom of the page).